 The RSSC was formed in 1965 to address the following objectives:

-The Regina Speed Skating Club meets on Tuesdays and Thursdays at Staples Area for Short Track practices in the fall and moves to our Long Track Oval at Mount Pleasant Park as soon as the weather is cold enough for us to make the ice safe for the skaters, usually in early January.
+The Regina Speed Skating Club meets on Tuesdays and Thursdays at 7:00pm at Staples Arena for Short Track practices in the fall and moves to our Long Track Oval at Mount Pleasant Park as soon as the weather is cold enough for us to make the ice safe for the skaters, usually in early January.
 Our older skaters also practice at least one other day per week as well to help further hone their skills and improve their endurance.

 RSSC hosts short and long track competitions usually around the end of November and early February... be sure to come out and cheer skaters from around Saskatchewan on or give us a hand as a volunteer.